Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 Just don't close/click anything in the GitHub window once the repo has been created.
 It is possible to wrangle what that link is you need for changing the origin Remote, but extra palaver if you're not paying attention.

-If you've ran through it more than once, can skip the initial '''git remote -v''' command too, and skip to changing it to match your personal repo.
+If you've ran through it more than once, can skip the initial `git remote -v` command too, and skip to changing it to match your personal repo.

 ## Step 3.
 Create an Obsidian Vault